Gritakumar E. Chitty

 Gritakumar E. Chitty (14 June 1939 – 6 January 2022) was a Sri Lankan jurist and career diplomat at the United Nations.
 He was the founding Registrar of the International Tribunal for the Law of the Sea.
 After retiring from the United Nations and International Tribunal for the Law of the Sea, Chitty worked for the Government of Sri Lanka as a member of the National Ocean Affairs Commission, serving as its Chairman prior to 2017.

 Early life and education

-Born in British Ceylon to George Edmund Chitty QC, a Sri Lankan criminal attorney, and wife Leila Ratnam, daughter of Dr. E. V. Ratnam, founder of Ratnam's Private Hospital, and paternal niece of Dr. Kumaran Ratnam, former Mayor of Colombo, Ceylon, he was a Colombo Chetty of Indian, French, and Sri Lankan ancestry.
+He was born in British Ceylon to George Edmund Chitty QC, a Sri Lankan criminal attorney.
+His wife was Leila Ratnam, the daughter of Dr. E. V. Ratnam, the founder of Ratnam's Private Hospital, and paternal niece of Dr. Kumaran Ratnam, Mayor of Colombo (1950).
+He was a Colombo Chetty of Indian, French, and Sri Lankan ancestry.

-Chitty was educated at Royal College, Colombo and later entered the Law Faculty of the University of Ceylon, which he completed in 1965.
-Following which in 1967, he entered the Sri Lanka Law College to sit for the Attorney's exam, and took oaths the following year as an advocate.
+Chitty was educated at Royal College, Colombo and later joined the Law Faculty of the University of Ceylon, which he graduated in 1965.
+Following which in 1967, he joined the Sri Lanka Law College to sit for the Attorney's exam, and took oaths the following year as an advocate.